Action-guided generation of 3D functionality segmentation data: Method

-The task description \descr often contains references to spatial relationships between the objects~\cite{corsetti2025fun3du} (\eg{}, ``\textit{open the drawer of the nightstand to the left of the bed}'' implies the presence of a nightstand placed on the left of the bed).
+The action description \descr often contains references to spatial relationships between the objects~\cite{corsetti2025fun3du} (\eg, \textit{``open the drawer of the nightstand to the left of the bed''}).
 It follows that providing a 3D scene with the correct layout is key to obtaining reliable training data.
-Hence, we use an LLM to generate a description of the room layout, defined as \layoutdescr, given the task description \descr.
-We constrain the LLM to provide a layout that includes all objects mentioned in \descr, but other objects that respect the likely room type can also be added (\eg{}, the above example probably defines a bedroom, so it is reasonable to add a dresser to the mentioned objects).
-Likewise, we extract the object name \parobj with an LLM.
+Hence, we use an LLM to generate a description of the room layout, defined as \layoutdescr, given the action description \descr.
+We constrain the LLM to provide a layout that includes all objects mentioned in \descr, but other objects that respect the likely room type can also be added (\eg, the above example probably defines a bedroom, so it is reasonable to add a dresser to the mentioned objects)~\cite{yang2024holodeck}.
+We also task the LLM with extracting the target object \parobj.
+The LLM prompt for this operation is reported in the Supp.Mat.